-Streambed: The profile and substrate of the stream channel between the OHW marks.
+Streambed: The stream substrate between the OHW marks on each side.
 The substrate may be bedrock or inorganic particles that range in size from clay to boulders.
 Wetlands contiguous to the streambed, but outside of the OHW marks, are not considered part of the streambed.